You are here:

 - Lubricants.
 When applied regularly over a long period, lubricants have a soothing effect.
 Preparations that are thick and greasy usually work best because they seal water in the skin, reducing scaling and itching.

 - Sunlight.
-Much of sunlight is composed of bands of different wavelengths of ultraviolet (UV) light.
+Much of sunlight is composed of bands of different wavelengths of UV light.
 When absorbed into the skin, UV light suppresses the process leading to disease, causing activated T cells in the skin to die.
 This process reduces inflammation and slows the turnover of skin cells that causes scaling.

 - Ultraviolet B (UVB) phototherapy.
 UVB is light with a short wavelength that is absorbed in the skin’s epidermis.
 An artificial source can be used to treat mild and moderate psoriasis.
 Some physicians will start treating patients with UVB instead of topical agents.
 A UVB phototherapy, called broadband UVB, can be used for a few small lesions, to treat widespread psoriasis, or for lesions that resist topical treatment.
 This type of phototherapy is normally given in a doctor’s office by using a light panel or light box.
 Some patients use UVB light boxes at home under a doctor’s guidance.